abhishek-kuma/WEATHER-REPORT/README.md

 ## INTRODUCTION

-You can view the weather reprort of any city by using this CLI app which lets you to view the
+You can view the weather report of any city by using this CLI app which lets you to view the

 1. Time
 2. Temperature
-3. Atmosphereic Pressure
+3. Atmospheric Pressure
 4. Humidity
 5. Description of the weather of that city .